Lipoptena cervi: Life history

 Both males and females of L. cervi consume blood from their hosts.
 Feeding lasts 15 to 25 minutes.
 The female produces one larva at a time and retains the developing larva in her body until it is ready to pupate.
 The larva feeds on the secretions of a "milk gland" in the uterus of its mother.
 The female gives birth to a fully mature white prepupa.
 She may produce larvae for as long as 10 months.
 A newborn prepupa immediately darkens, forms the puparium, and begins to pupate on the forest floor, or where the deer are bedded.
 After pupation, the winged adult emerges and flies in search of a host.
 Upon finding a host, the adult fly breaks off its wings and it is permanently associated with its host.

 Distribution

-This species is found in most of Europe, including Great Britain (but not Ireland), as well as Algeria, eastern Siberia, and northern China.
+This species is found in most of Europe (including Great Britain and Ireland), as well as Algeria, eastern Siberia, and northern China.
 It was introduced to and is established in the Eastern United States (New Hampshire, Massachusetts, Pennsylvania, Idaho, and New York).
 It also spread to Finland from Russia in the early 1960s, where it primarily feeds on moose, though it is spreading to reindeer.

 Hosts

-Red deer, elk (moose), roe deer, fallow deer, and Siberian musk deer are this fly's native host.
+Red deer, elk (moose), roe deer, fallow deer, and Siberian musk deer are this fly's native hosts.
 In the United States, it has acquired hosts such as Canadian deer, white-tailed deer, and reindeer.
 There are stray records of bites on humans, dogs and badger, and it will occasionally commit to the wrong host.